-Determining the relative value of the many terms used in search engine queries of two or more terms can make many search queries of two or more terms valuable for use as advertising links and for improving search results.
+Determining the relative value of the many terms used in search engine queries of two or more words can make many search queries of two or more times valuable for use as advertising links and for improving search results.

-Knowing the frequency with which a term has appeared in actual previous searches before the term itself or another term in the same query was deleted in actual subsequent searches by the same search-engine user can give a deletion probability for the term which can be used to calculate the relative value of a search engine query of two or more terms.
+Knowing the frequency which a term appears in previous searches before the term itself or another term in the same query was deleted in actual subsequent searches by the same search-engine user can give a deletion probability for the term, which can be used to calculate the relative value of a search engine query of two or more terms.

 System and methods for ranking the relative value of terms in a multi-term search query using deletion prediction

 Invented by Rosemary Jones and Daniel C. Fain